Exclusion, Selection and Award Criteria Overview

 Exclusion grounds

 There are circumstances in which a bidder must be excluded from the procurement process.
-There are other circumstances in which you may decide on a case by case basis whether a bidder should be excluded.
+There are other circumstances in which you may decide on a case-by-case basis whether a bidder should be excluded.
 These are referred to as mandatory and discretionary exclusion grounds, respectively.

 All exclusion criteria must be relevant and proportionate to the subject matter of the contract.
 You must set out the: